We’ve all heard the term “endocrine disruptors” by now.

-If you are suffering with an endocrine related disorder like adrenal fatigue or thyroid disease, it would be wise to avoid these chemicals at all costs.
+If you are suffering from an endocrine-related disorder like adrenal fatigue or thyroid disease, it would be wise to avoid these chemicals.

 Unfortunately, this can be an arduous task because they are EVERYWHERE!

 A wide range of chemical substances that cause endocrine disruption include:

 - Pesticides and herbicides – atrazine, DDT, glyphosate

 - BPA – polycarbonate plastics, including food and beverage containers